Mold growth in attics due to ducting issues

 Disconnected at the bath fan

 This is a common issue with older fans.
 If the fan is connected only using duct tape, a minor bump will dislodge the duct from the base unit.
 Clearly, this will introduce a lot of moisture into the attic space.
+We recommend screws (make sure they don’t hit the flapper), zip ties and foil tape.

 Partially disconnected at the roof junction